Skip to contents

 Features

-- Efficient communication between workers using
+• Asynchronous communication between workers using Redis.

-. - Designed with minimal dependencies for lightweight integration.
+• Minimal dependencies for lightweight integration.

 Install